 Tamping the espresso

-For more information on the importance and art of tamping, read the INeedCoffee tutorial on Espresso Tamping by Mike Griffith.
-Once you’ve filled the portafilter and tamped the espresso, align the handle so that it is about 45 degrees to your left, and insert into the group head.
+For more information on the importance and art of tamping, read the Espresso Tamping Visual Tutorial.
+Once you’ve filled the portafilter and tamped the espresso, align the handle so that it is about 45 degrees to your left, and insert it into the group head.
 Then twist the handle back so that it fits tight.

 Pulling the shot